Are you a business or commercial property owner looking to make the most out of updating your fit-out or your next renovation?

 Original depreciable value – deducted value to date = scrapping value

-For example, if $5,000 was an asset’s original value and at the time of disposal the remaining value was $3,000 (after claiming $2,000 in depreciation), this would be the ‘scrapping value’.
+For example, if $5,000 was an asset’s original value and at the time of the asset’s disposal the remaining value was $3,000 (after claiming $2,000 in depreciation), this would be the ‘scrapping value’.
 The owner could then claim the $3,000 as an instant deduction in the same financial year.

 How to accurately calculate scrapping value in depreciation